flatpak/flatpak-docs/docs/introduction.rst

 Understanding the problems with the current model of packaging applications helps explain why Flatpak exists:

-- **Duplicated work packaging apps**: many Linux distributions have their own package manager and package format that are incompatible with each other.
+- **Fragmentation and duplicated work**: each Linux distribution has their own package manager and package format that are incompatible with each other.
 This leads to a lot of fragmentation and duplicated work since the same application needs to be packaged multiple times for various distributions. duplicated work, with different maintainers packaging the same application for various distributions.
 Otherwise, developers either need to learn the format of